 You’re Almost Done

 On the next screen, type in the number of points you’d like to transfer from your Chase account to Hyatt.
 Points can be transferred in increments of 1,000.

 Continue onto the next screen.
 You’ll have the opportunity to review your transaction once more before completing it.

 On this final page, review everything carefully.
 Make sure your Hyatt Gold Passport member number is correct.
 Make sure you have typed in the correct amount of points to transfer.
 All transfer transactions are final and cannot be reversed.

 Make Sure To Review Your Work

 If everything is correct, click the green “Confirm & Submit” button.
 After a few seconds, you will see a “Congrats!” page confirming the transfer was a success.

+Knowing how to transfer Chase Ultimate Rewards for free Hyatt nights isn’t that complicated, is it?
 It’s always good to take a look at your Hyatt account to see the points balance in your account.
 You’ll notice the increase.
 Remember, Hyatt points transferred from Ultimate Rewards show up instantly!

 Now the really fun part begins…….enjoying your Hyatt hotel stay!!

 Shelli Stein is a health and fitness entrepreneur who travels the world in search of culture, food, and fun!
 Besides contributing to PointMeToThePlane, you can find her at Joy in Movement.